At least 50 likely dead in Kentucky alone, governor says, after tornadoes hit central and southern US – KION546

 Deaths also have been reported in Illinois and Arkansas.

-At the collapsed Amazon warehouse in Edwardsville outside St. Louis, at least two people were killed, and rescue attempts were underway Saturday, Police Chief Mike Fillback said.
+At the collapsed Amazon warehouse in the Illinois city of Edwardsville outside St. Louis, at least two people were killed, and rescue attempts were underway Saturday, Police Chief Mike Fillback said.

 Rescues were going slowly because hanging debris was posing dangers to responders, Fillback said.